grantj-re3/FlindersDSpace-OrcidCIA/README.md

 > "... require the ORCID of the CIA to be displayed"

-However, despite the fact that DSpace 5 and 6 include ORCID integration, that integration uses ORCID API v1 which is due to be decommissioned (originally in "late 2017", but now "Public API from March 1, 2018" and "Member API within 2018").
+However, despite the fact that DSpace 5 and 6 include ORCID authority control integration, that integration does *not* display the ORCID hence cannot comply with the above statements.
+(There have also been some issues regarding the decommissioning of ORCID API v1 and an apparent ORCID authority control bug in DSpace 5.9 and 6.3, but that is a separate story.)

 So, is there a way to integrate the ORCID of the Chief Investigator A into DSpace?